gabefoley/digital_notebook/README.md

 Digital notebook is a collection of Python scripts and associated Jupyter notebooks that are meant to help with tasks such as biological sequence curation, alignment, and phylogenetic tree building.

-You can either call the Python scripts directly (they sit in the /src/ folder) or you can use or create new Jupyter notebooks.
+You can either call the Python scripts directly (they sit in the src/ folder) or you can use or create new Jupyter notebooks.

-There are examples of my personal notebooks in the /notebook folder and vanilla workflows to be used with your own data in the /workflows folder.
+There are examples of vanilla workflows to be used with your own data in the /workflows folder.

 This is a repository that contains the files so they can be used in local deployment - however the files will also soon be available to run entirely online.